ValeevGroup/tiledarray/INSTALL.md

 (1) with an environment variable.
-This is necessary because TiledArray evaluates tensor expressions in parallel by subdividing them into small tasks, each of which is assumed to be single-threaded; attempting to run a multi-threaded BLAS function inside tasks will over subscribe the hardware cores.
+This is necessary because TiledArray evaluates tensor expressions in parallel by subdividing them into small tasks, each of which is assumed to be single-threaded; attempting to run a multi-threaded BLAS function inside tasks will oversubscribe the hardware cores.

 BLAS library dependency is provided by the MADNESS library, which checks for presence of BLAS and LAPACK (which also depends on BLAS) at the configure time.
 Therefore, if